GravityPDF/gravity-pdf-documentation/docs/v6/developers/api/create_pdf.md

         $pdf_path = GPDFAPI::create_pdf( 171, '56d5338fae865');

         if ( ! is_wp_error( $pdf_path ) && is_file( $pdf_path ) ) {
-            //Do something with your PDF
+            // Do something with your PDF

+            // Cleanup the PDF from the tmp path unlink( $pdf_path );
         }
     }
 } );